nicnosis/iu-courses/j360/web-syllabus.md

 This course will feature __four__ unannounced quizzes.
 The quizzes should be fairly simple if you have been reading the textbook and following lectures.

 ### Participation
 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions. __Ten__ of these small exercises will be given throughout the semester.
-They are all to be finished during class and are generally graded on completion.
+They are to be finished during class and are generally graded on completion.

 ### Final
 There is no final exam for this class.
 Instead, you will submit your final project by the end of the semester.